 Canadian tenor Adam Luther made his Pacific Opera Victoria debut in 2011 as Anatol in Samuel Barber's Vanessa.
 The 2014/15 season saw his return for the roles of Froh in Wagner's Das Rheingold and Pinkerton in Puccini's Madama Butterfly.
-He is Cassio in the October 2015 production of Verdi's Otello.
+He was Cassio in the October 2015 production of Verdi's Otello.
+In 2017 he returns to POV as Tamino in The Magic Flute, a role he has previously performed with Edmonton and Calgary Opera.

 Highlights for 2013/2014 included debuting with Edmonton Opera in Strauss' Salome and singing Lord Essex in Benjamin Britten's Gloriana with Toronto's Opera in Concert.
 He also appeared with Toronto's Orpheus Choir and Chorus Niagara in Dvořák's Requiem at Koerner Hall.
-Other concert appearances included Handel's Messiah with the Newfoundland Symphony Orchestra and a recital with Torontoís newest concert series, Recitals at Rosedale.
+Other concert appearances included Handel's Messiah with the Newfoundland Symphony Orchestra and a recital with Toronto’s newest concert series, Recitals at Rosedale.

 During the 2012-2013 season Mr Luther also appeared as Count Danilo in The Merry Widow with Toronto Operetta Theatre.
 In the summer of 2013 he made two role debuts to critical and audience acclaim: Don Jose in Carmen with Saskatoon Opera and Alfredo Germont in La traviata with Highlands Opera Festival.